Impact of stratification mechanisms on turbulent characteristics of stable open-channel flows: Results and Discussions

-To obtain a further understanding of flow stability and its quantification, we present in Fig. \ref{fig:NhcompareRg} \& \ref{fig:NhcompareRif}, the vertical profiles of the gradient Richardson number ($Ri_g$) and flux Richardson number ($Ri_f$), respectively.
+To obtain a further understanding of flow stability and its quantification, we present in Figs. \ref{fig:statmeanRigtke}a \& \ref{fig:statmeanRigtke}b, the vertical profiles of the gradient Richardson number ($Ri_g$) and flux Richardson number ($Ri_f$), respectively.
 These dimensionless parameters are defined via the mean flow profiles as

 We observe that in all cases, $Ri_g$ and $Ri_f$ both stay less than the commonly acknowledged critical value of 0.2 for most of the lower channel up to $y/H=0.8$, which should justify the application of local similarity theory according to \citet{grachev2007}.
-However, as we have already seen in Figs. \ref{fig:Nhcomparemo} and \ref{fig:Nhcomparebmo}, for channel heights $y/H>0.1$ onward, the mean gradients of cases with significant ambient stratification, i.e. \textit{Cases IV, VI}, clearly depart from the original MOST, which otherwise accurately agreed with the profiles of pure surface flux flows, i.e. \textit{Cases I,V}.
+However, as we have already seen in Figs. \ref{fig:statmeanmo}a and \ref{fig:statmeanbmo}c, for channel heights $y/H ~>~ 0.1$ onward, the mean gradients of cases with significant ambient stratification, i.e. \textit{Cases IV, VI}, clearly depart from the MOST, which otherwise accurately agreed with the profiles of pure surface flux flows, i.e. \textit{Cases I,V}.